zserge/zserge.github.io/src/blog/tcl-interpreter.md

 ## Lexer

-Any symbol can be part of the word, except for the following special symbols:
+Any symbol can be a part of the partcl word, except for the following special
+symbols:

 * Whitespace symbols: space and tab, used to delimit words
 * Command terminators: newline, semicolon or EOF